 Why is it important to know the History of Public Speaking?

 The study of history allows one to make more sense of the current world.

 If you are intrigued to know how the art of public speaking has evolved over the years then you should really consider studying history.
-It allows you to have an in-depth knowledge and understanding about public speaking.
+It allows you to have in-depth knowledge and understanding of public speaking.

 As we already know, how important public speaking is, we wouldn’t have been enlightened by this entire concept of oration, if it was not introduced to us by the ancient scholars.

 For instance, we wouldn’t have known that the structure of a great speech should include Ethos, Pathos, and Logos in it which are basically known as three modes of persuasion by Aristotle.

 The foundation of public speaking has been laid down thousands of years ago and is still prevalent and followed today.